ssatguru/Vishva.java/README.md

 Here is a preview of a newer version of Vishva as a live scene editor see [http://ssatguru.appspot.com/babylonjs/Vishva/webapp/index.html](http://ssatguru.appspot.com/babylonjs/Vishva/webapp/index.html)

-This is about 8.6 MB.
-So give it a few seconds to download
+This is about 8.6 MB (or 3.4 MB GZIPed if your browser supports it) So give it a few seconds to download

 Note:This is still work in progress.The source code for this hasn't been uploaded yet.
 I will be uploading it soon though.